TEF Canada & TEFAQ FAQ in Montreal

 • Quebec: often B2 level, especially for speaking and listening

-Results are usually available within 3 to 5 business days.
+TEF Canada and TEFAQ results are usually available within 5 to 10 business days.

 The tests are assessed on the scale of the Council of Europe’s Common European Framework of Reference for Languages (CEFR) (levels A1 to C2).
 Level <A1 is awarded to candidates who do not demonstrate that they have achieved level A1.